How to become graduate faculty

 - Tenured and tenure-track faculty, with the appropriate terminal degree.

 - DRI faculty who have been nominated by a UNR department/program for graduate faculty status,

 - Clinical and research faculty,

 - Administrative faculty and/or UNR Med faculty who have been nominated by a UNR department/program for graduate faculty status, and

 - Non-NSHE individuals who have been approved by the Dean of the Graduate School.
-To be approved, such individuals need to demonstrate the ability to contribute to the graduate education as defined in section I of this document.
-To nominate such an individual for approval, the Director of Graduate Studies for the student's department/program must forward a memorandum and the nominee's current CV to the Dean of the Graduate School.
+To be approved, such individuals need to demonstrate the ability to contribute to the graduate education as defined in Section I of this document.
+To nominate such an individual for approval, the Director of Graduate Studies for the student's department/program must complete an online nomination form and upload the nominee’s current CV for review and approval by the Dean of the Graduate School.

 III.
 Graduate Faculty who are eligible to (a) chair advisory/examining committees and (b) to serve as the second and third "inside" members of advisory-examining committees.

 Individuals eligible to chair and serve on advisory/examining committees, in addition to meeting the criteria for graduate faculty could be:

 - Emeriti faculty for a one year grace period; emeriti faculty will have a one-year grace period during which they will still be officially recognized as the chair of the student's advisory/examining committee and continue to act in that capacity.
 If the student does not complete the degree during that one-year grace period, the following steps are required.
 If the emeritus/emerita faculty member has served as the chair, a co-chair from the UNR graduate faculty must be added to committee consistent with the guidelines for chairing advisory/examining committees noted above.
 If an emeritus/emerita faculty has served as a committee member, the committee chair must seek approval from the Graduate School by submitting an Exception to Policy Request, in which they request an extension.